 back to top »

 You received a Notice of Copyright Infringement because Charter received a notice from a copyright holder alleging that your Internet account has been involved in the exchange of unauthorized copies of copyrighted material (for example: music, movies, television shows, software, etc.).
-Charter forwards the notice on to you on the behalf of the copyright holder.
+Charter provides the notice to you on behalf of the copyright holder.

 It is possible the copyright holder would take legal action against you.
 You should consult your own attorney for legal advice.
 Click here to review the government’s summary of the Digital Millennium Copyright Act (DMCA).